austinsamsel/hightops-blog/source/2015-12-03-working-with-react-in-meteor.html.markdown

 tags: meteor, react, javascript
 ---

-# Integrating a React View Layer in Meteor

 I've been trying to stay focused in terms of what new technologies I'll try out or learn.
 I've been reading about React since the beginning of the year, but I've held off on doing anything more than a tutorial.
 Now it seems like [React might be more fully integrated with Meteor](https://forums.meteor.com/t/next-steps-on-blaze-and-the-view-layer/13561) as a front end engine, beyond official support by the Meteor Development Group.
 According to the discussion its possible Blaze 2.0 could be some kind of merger with React.
 Once I read that, it gave me the excuse I needed to start working with React.

 ## Still <3 you Blaze